 top of page

-The next phase of Gemini - Transition to adolescence!
+The next phase of Gemini - Transition to adulthood!

-Thank you for being part of the Gemini study for the past 11-12 years.
-Gemini is now an internationally recognised study.
-This wouldn’t have been possible without your participation.
+Thank you for being part of Gemini for the past 17–18 years!
+This study wouldn’t exist without you, and we’re so grateful for your involvement.

 • Twitter